Last modified in January 17th, 2022

 7. COSTS OF SERVICE

 7.1.
 SERVICE FEES AND CHARGES.
-You agree to pay the fees for the Service in accordance with the applicable fee schedule.
+You agree to pay the fees for the Service in accordance with the applicable fee schedule at https://www.bitwage.com/pricing, unless expressly provided with written consent from Bitwage.
 The applicable fee schedule is visible to all Bitwage members when logged in.
 You agree to reimburse Bitwage for any sales, use and similar taxes arising from the provision of the Service that any federal, state or local governments may impose.
 Bitwage may charge additional fees for exceptions processing, setup and other special services.

 7.2.
 CONVERSION RATES.
-When receiving or sending payrolls and payments through the Conversion Service, you are buying currencies from, or selling to, various partners and service providers of Bitwage.
+When receiving or sending payrolls, benefits and payments through the Conversion Service, you are buying currencies from, or selling to, various partners and service providers of Bitwage.
 The Conversion Service is subject to the Bitwage "Conversion Rate."
-"Conversion Rate" means the liquidity adjusted price of a given currency amount in terms of local currency as quoted on the Bitwage Site.
-The Conversion Rate is located at www.bitwage.com/tickers and is provided within the history of your transactions.
+"Conversion Rate" means the liquidity adjusted price of a given currency amount in terms of local currency.
+The Conversion Rate is determined at the moment of conversion by the liquidity partner and is provided within the history of your transactions.
 For the purpose of any transaction which incorporates the Conversion Rate, you agree, as a condition of using any Bitwage Services, to accept the Conversion Rate as the sole conversion metric.
+Promotional rates may apply for up to the first six months of Bitwage Services.

 7.3.
 FEE CHANGES.
 Bitwage reserves the right to change the schedule of fees from time to time.
 You will be notified of any change in fees.
 If a fee increase or change to this Agreement is not acceptable, you may cancel the Service as provided herein prior to the time the fee change takes effect.
 Your continued use of the Service constitutes your agreement to those changes.